Zamiell/stardew-valley/Min-Max_Guide.md

 * Empty all inventory in the chest (except for the Chest).
 * Go to Bus Stop, grab foraging items if present.
 (Check behind the bus near the top.)
 * Go to the beach and get the Bamboo Pole, grab foraging items if present.
 * Go to the mountain lake.
 The optimal fishing spot is casting rightward while touching the fence on the bottom of the map.
-Place the chest behind you next to the fence.
+Place the chest behind you.
 * Fish until 2 AM, then pass out.
 * At the end of the day, you should get:
   * Fishing 0 --> 3